Overview

 #!/bin/sh /usr/bin/mysqlcheck -o -v -u USERNAME -pPASSWORD -h MYSQL.EXAMPLE.COM DATABASENAME;

-You can also run a command to repair a table instead of optimizing it:
+If you're seeing database errors, run this command to repair a corrupted table instead of optimizing it.

 [server]$ mysql -u USERNAME -pPASSWORD -h HOSTNAME DATABASENAME -e "show tables" | grep -v Tables_in | grep -v "+" | gawk '{print "repair table " $1 ";"}' | mysql -u USERNAME -pPASSWORD -h HOSTNAME DATABASENAME